 TIP: You’ll want to size your cut file to match the size of your board.
 I knew that my board length was 4 feet long, so I needed to cut my stencil to be long enough to cover the board.
 And since my Silhouette can only cut a 12-inch wide piece, I had to cut just 1 line at a time, like I said before.

 I’m not going to get super technical about the Silhouette, because honestly mine is a very old model.
 There are newer cutting machines and different machines than mine, so if you don’t know something, just search on Google.
 There are tons of video tutorials out there.

 If you don’t have a Silhouette machine, you can draw something free hand, if you’re good at that.
 You can also use a projector, like this one, and project the image in your board and trace, then paint.
+Or have an etsy shop (like this one) cut out a design for you with vinyl and use my method.
 There are definitely ways to make a sign like this without a cutting machine.